 What Is Asset Verification?

-Asset verification is a systematic process that validates the physical presence, condition, location, and ownership of an organization's physical assets.
-It typically involves comparing documented asset records with actual physical assets.
+Asset verification or taking a physical inventory / cycle count is a systematic process that validates the physical presence, condition, location, and ownership of an organization's physical assets.
+It typically involves comparing documented asset records called the baseline with actual physical assets.

 This verification process ensures the accuracy and completeness of asset information, allowing businesses to make informed decisions about asset management, deployment, and potential upgrades or replacements.